eslint/eslint/docs/rules/no-useless-backreference.md

 # Disallow useless backreferences in regular expressions (no-useless-backreference)

+In JavaScript regular expressions, it is allowed to define a backreference to a group that belongs to another alternative part of the pattern, a backreference to a group that appears after the backreference, a backreference to a group that contains that backreference, or a backreference to a group that is inside a negative lookaround.
+However, by the specification, in any of these cases the backreference always ends up matching only zero-length (the empty string), regardless of the context in which the backreference and the group appear.

 Backreferences that always successfully match zero-length and cannot match anything else are useless.

-Such backreferences are basically ignored and can be removed without changing the behavior of the regular expression.
+They are basically ignored and can be removed without changing the behavior of the regular expression.

 ```js
 var regex = /^(?:(a)|\1b)$/;